acarlstein/java-core/src/test/Exercises/Arrays/README.md

 We can see that the value `7` and `14` appear in all the arrays; therefore, we should return an array that contains `{7, 14}`.

+### Questions that you might want to ask

+* Are the elements in each input array sorted?
+  * If not, can I sort these elements or do the order matters?
+* Are all input arrays the same length?
+* Can I use any data structure?
+* Does the output need to be sorted?